24 Aug Land Banking for Beginners

-Tired of making investments that yield little to no return?
+Tired of making property and investment decisions that yield little to no return?
 Perhaps it’s time to consider land.
-Assumed to have an unlimited useful life, land does not depreciate, which is why it can be an excellent investment option.
-In fact, generally it appreciates even further as the area around it develops.
+Assumed to have an unlimited useful life, land does not depreciate, which is one of the reasons why it can be an excellent investment option.
+Need even more of a reason?
+Generally, it appreciates even further as the area around it develops.
+Win!

 What is land banking?

 Land banking is the practice of buying land and holding it for sale or future development.
 This often involves properties that have high appreciation potential, usually at the outskirts of cities and metropolitan areas where there is the opportunity for growth as the population expands.